dusta/RST/README.md

 ### Step 1: Extends the Directive class

-Write your own class that extends the `Gregwar\RST\Directive` class, and define the method `getName()` that return the directive name.
+Write your own class that extends the `Dusta\RST\Directive` class, and define the method `getName()` that return the directive name.

 You can then redefine one of the following method: